Little Beskids Landscape Park

 Little Beskids Landscape Park (Park Krajobrazowy Beskidu Małego) is a protected area (Landscape Park) in southern Poland, established in 1998, covering an area of 257.7 km2.
 It lies within the Little Beskids mountain range.
 Its highest peak is Czupel, at 933 m.

-The Park is shared between two voivodeships: Silesian and Lesser Poland.
+The Park is shared between two voivodeships, Silesian and Lesser Poland (Malopolska).
+It spans between Andrychów in the north, Skawa Valley in the east, and the village of Krzeszów in the south.